rodolfotorres/graphql-api/README.md

 ## Dependency Injection

 Conventions needs a DI to resolve dependencies for graphql types.
 In this example `Team` type needs the `ITeamRepository` that is registered against .net core DI.
-We pass in a delegate as part of the Schema constructor so it can resolve it
+We provide a wrapper for .net core `IServiceProvider`
 ```cs
 public void ConfigureServices(IServiceCollection services)
 {